MC1232096 - Microsoft Teams: Admin setting for simpler meeting passcodes (numeric‑only)

 Summary

-Microsoft Teams will offer an admin setting to enable simpler 8-digit numeric-only meeting passcodes, off by default and requiring admin opt-in.
+Microsoft Teams will introduce an admin-controlled option for simpler 8-digit numeric-only meeting passcodes, off by default and requiring opt-in.
+Rollout begins April 2026.
 This reduces passcode complexity but lowers cryptographic strength.
-The rollout begins March 2026, affecting only new meetings, with existing security controls unchanged.
+Existing meetings remain unchanged; admins should review security policies before enabling.

 More information